^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cholecystography is an x-ray examination of the gallbladder.
-In the evening on the eve of the study, the patient takes inside the iodine-containing hepatotropic drug.
-It is absorbed in the intestine, trapped from the blood by the liver cells and excreted with bile, but in a relatively small concentration.
-However, during the night the drug concentrates in the gallbladder (thus the patient should not take food).
-In the morning, an X-ray examination is carried out - an overview of the area of the bladder, which shows its image.
+Cholecystography is an X-ray examination of the gallbladder.
+The evening before the examination, the patient takes an iodine-containing hepatotropic drug orally.
+It is absorbed in the intestine, captured from the blood by liver cells and excreted with bile, but in a relatively small concentration.
+However, during the night, the drug concentrates in the gallbladder (the patient should not eat).
+In the morning, an X-ray examination is performed - overview images of the bladder area, which show its image.

-A normal gallbladder is displayed on the cholecystogram in the form of an elongated oval tapering upward shadow with smooth, well defined contours.
-In the vertical position of the subject, the gallbladder is located to the right of the midline of the abdomen approximately parallel to the spine.
-The size and shape of the bladder varies.
-The length of its shadow is on the average 6-10 cm, and the largest diameter is 2-4 cm.
-The shadow of the bladder is uniform, gradually amplified in the caudal direction.
-In connection with the development of sonography, the clinical significance of cholecystography has decreased noticeably.
-At present, the main indication for this study is the determination of the necessity of lithotripsy - the crushing of stones in the gall bladder by shock wave impulses.
+A normal gallbladder is displayed on a cholecystogram as an elongated oval shadow tapering upwards with smooth, clear contours.
+When the subject is in a vertical position, the gallbladder is located to the right of the abdominal midline, approximately parallel to the spine.
+The size and shape of the bladder vary.
+The length of its shadow is on average 6-10 cm, and the largest diameter is 2-4 cm.
+The bladder shadow is uniform, gradually increasing in the caudal direction.
+Due to the development of sonography, the clinical significance of cholecystography has noticeably decreased.
+Currently, the main indication for this study is to determine the need for lithotripsy - crushing stones in the gallbladder with shock wave impulses.